 I. Ice Age Art: Basic Issues

 Ice Age art is the body of images and signs from the Upper Palaeolithic (Old Stone Age) found across Europe and northern Asia.
-It dates as far back as 35-40,000 years and ends as late as about 12,000 years ago.
-The climate of that age was generally much colder than now, though interspersed with periods of temperate weather, and the recognizable motifs of the art works are mostly animals that reflect the variations in temperature and geography, from mammoths of the cold steppes to red deer of forested valleys.
+It dates as far back as 35-40,000 years (with some recent dates suggesting up to 70,000 years) and ends as late as about 12,000 years ago.
+The climate of that age was generally much colder than now, though interspersed with periods of more temperate weather, and the recognizable motifs of the art works are mostly animals that broadly reflect the variations in temperature and geography, from mammoths of the cold steppes to red deer of forested valleys.
 The art forms of the era vary from sparse signs or single animal figures on small bone or stone artifacts to large caves with accumulations of hundreds of images.

 An accomplished art form

 Upper Palaeolithic cave art is not “primitive.”
 Though the narrative techniques of that era differ from those of modern arts, the works are not inarticulate nor incapable of showing narrative scenes and rendering intricate thoughts.
 The discovery of the cave of Chauvet in the 1990s disproved the theory that Upper Palaeolithic cave art started on a simplistic and tentative level.
 Though Chauvet is among the older decorated caves (about 35,000 years old), it is already far advanced in its application of perspective, complex compositions, dramatic use of cave spaces, figures in motion, and combinations of signs and figures.
 For a display of technical sophistication at Chauvet, consider the figure of a rhinoceros that is represented as a negative image: engraved in white lines against a wall that was first prepared with black paint; an advanced concept, that is executed with complete confidence (Clottes 2001, 136).